Goosening/programs/README.md

 Speaks for itself.

 # This_Dumb_Test
-Simple quiz except the answers are shown (no idea how to make them hidden)
+Simple quiz except the answers are shown (no idea how to make them hidden).

+# Letter_Counter
+Counts the letters and symbols in a word.

+# Word_Guesser
+Basically hangman.

+# Super_Typer
+A game about typing fast.

+# Time_Converter
+Converts time, wow.

+# Minefield_Generator
+Generates a minefield for minesweeper.